 Prathyaham Kshiyathe Shleshma Theen Vayushcha Vardhathe|”

-It means that in the summer season, the Kapha dosha starts decreasing and the Vatha dosha starts increasing and along with this, the heat in the body also increases due to the increase of heat in season.
+It means that during the summer season, the Kapha dosha starts decreasing, and the Vatha dosha starts increasing.
+Along with this, the body's heat also increases due to the rise in seasonal temperatures.

 FOOD HABITS DURING SUMMER

-Which are all the things that you should eat in this season?
+What are all the things that you should eat this season?
 Answering this, Acharya Charak says,

 “Swadu Sheetha Dravya Snigdhaam, Anna Paanam, Thadaa Hitam.”